 We talk about his recent publication with Toyota et al. in the journal Science, “Glutamate triggers long-distance, calcium-based plant defense signaling” and how the videos of calcium spikes in plant leaves after damage caught the public’s imagination and led to his science celebrity status.
 The research was featured in National Geographic, Science Friday and the New York Times!

 Arabidopsis plants expressing a GFP-linked calcium sensor revealed rapid, glutamate-mediated long-distance signaling.
-Plants may have no nerves nor brains (“the big spongy thing on top of our heads”, as Simon would say) but they have a speedy signalling system!
+Plants may have no nerves nor brains (“the big spongy thing on top of our heads”, as Simon would say) but they have a speedy signaling system!

 Simon shares his curiosity of how the world works, his enthusiasm for fundamental research and asking simple questions.
 We ask if it is okay to do basic research on taxpayer money and how the accumulation of ‘how this stuff works’ knowledge leads to the next breakthrough in applied science.

 We discuss how to write broader impact statements for NSF grant proposals for basic research.
 As we release this episode, Simon is at the Kennedy Space Center on sabbatical, conducting very basic science on Arabidopsis circadian rhythms and oxygen sensing, using space flights as a weird lab environment.
 According to Simon,, “if astronauts were to develop a taste for Arabidopsis, then all problems with growing food in space would be solved!”

 We chat about how early-career scientists could evaluate if basic or applied science is the next step for them.
 Simon suggests going for ‘whatever floats your boat’ (e.g. broadly: like cloning genes or going around rainforests in Wellington boots).
 The basic questions come naturally to him; hence his career path.